apollographql/router/NEXT_CHANGELOG.md

 ### Fix a panic in Zipkin telemetry configuration [PR #1019](https://github.com/apollographql/router/pull/1019)
 Using the reqwest blocking client feature was panicking due to incompatible asynchronous runtime usage.

+### Check that an object's `__typename` is part of the schema [PR #1033](https://github.com/apollographql/router/pull/1033)
+In case a subgraph returns an object with a `__typename` field referring to a type that is not in the API schema, as with usage of the `@inaccessible` directive on object types, the whole object should be replaced with a `null`.

 ## 🛠 Maintenance ( :hammer_and_wrench: )
 ## 📚 Documentation ( :books: )
 ### Add documentation for the endpoint configuration in server ([PR #1000](https://github.com/apollographql/router/pull/1000))